travelwebsource/git_conn_ssh/README.md

     ---> Open Terminal ---> `git clone git@github.com:travelwebsource/git_conn_ssh.git` Enter

-    Now it will download the complete repo to your local machine We didnt have to use password or username to autheticate to sign in`
+    Now it will download the complete repo to your local machine We don't have to use password or username to autheticate to sign in`